metasfresh/metasfresh/misc/services/camel/de-metas-camel-externalsystems/de-metas-camel-shopware6/README.md

 3. BPartnerLocation

-* `JsonOrderAddressAndCustomId`
-    * computed on Metasfresh based on `Order.OrderCustomer.Id` and `JsonExternalSystemRequest.parameters.JSONPathConstantBPartnerID`
+3.1.
+For *delivery*, the information is pulled via the deliveries endpoint `api/v3/order/{{Order.id}}/deliveries`
+  * if more than one delivery is returned, the address is pulled from the last one, and a warning message is sent in metas
+  * note: path to shipping address: `data/shippingOrderAddress`

+3.2.
+For *billing*, the information is pulled from the endpoint: `api/v3/order-address/{{Order.billingAddressId}}` using the `Order.billingAddressId`

+3.3 `JsonOrderAddressAndCustomId` - computed for both delivery and shipping address and mapped to metas POJOs
-    * `JsonOrderAddress` mapping for a delivery Address from the last order with `Order.OrderCustomer.Id` for a specific bpartner
+* `JsonOrderAddress` mapping for the last delivery address of the order (should always be just one, if more found, a warning message is computed)
-    * `customId` for a specific bpartner location where an order was delivered
+* `customId` custom identifier of the shopware resource

 Shopware | metasfresh-column | mandatory in mf | metasfresh-json | note |
 ---- | ---- | ---- | ---- | ---- |